Facts about Lumineers/No-Prep Porcelain Veneers

-Manufacturers claim that no-tooth-preparation porcelain veneers, “prepless” dental veneers, can be a permanent solution from your dentist: a painless solution that can reshape, brighten, and whiten a smile.
-This type of dental veneer has a popular trade name known as “Lumineers”, but any dental veneer lab or company has a ultra thin porcelain that can be used for prepless porcelain veneers.
+Manufacturers claim that no-tooth-preparation porcelain veneers, “prepless” dental veneers, can be a permanent solution to your aesthetic flaws: a painless solution from your dentist that can reshape, brighten, and whiten a smile.
+This type of dental veneer has a popular trade name known as Lumineers, but the truth is that any dental veneer lab or company has an ultra thin porcelain that can be used for prepless porcelain veneers.
 The difference between these and regular dental veneers placed by your dentist lies in the “no tooth preparation” part.
-So unlike regular dental veneers, removing part of the existing tooth is not necessary.
+So, unlike with regular dental veneers, removing part of the existing tooth is not necessary.
 Sounds good, right?

-There are certain instances that “Lumineer/ Prepless” dental veneers are definitely not advisable.
-If you have dark teeth the “prepless” porcelain veneers are too thin to block out the dark underlying color of the tooth to look natural and if attempted will be opaque or chalk looking.
-You would recognize this on a friend’s new smile that looks like “Chicklets” and give dentistry a bad name.
-This is totally avoidable by going to an experienced, accredited and credentialed dentist like Dr. David Eshom who would have informed your friend the result of trying to cover dark teeth with such a thin porcelain veneer on unprepped teeth.
+There are certain instances where prepless, Lumineers-style dental veneers are definitely not advisable.
+For example, if you have dark teeth, the veneers will be too thin to block out the dark underlying color of the natural tooth, If attempted, prepless veneers will appear opaque or chalky.
+If you’ve ever seen a friend’s new veneers and noticed that they look like “Chicklets,” this is the reason why, and such choices give cosmetic dentistry a bad name.
+Unnatural-looking veneers are completely avoidable by going to an experienced and accredited dentist like Dr. David Eshom.

-Common problems with Prepless/Lumineer type of porcelain veneers is an over contoured or fat looking porcelain veneer tooth.
-Since there is no subtraction of tooth structure in prepless dental veneers an addition is done with porcelain and that often lead to “fat” unnatural looking teeth.
+A common problem with prepless, Lumineer-type veneers is over-contoured or fat-looking teeth.
+Since there is no subtraction of tooth structure with prepless dental veneers, an addition is done with porcelain, and that often leads to unnaturally thick looking teeth.
 Letting an experienced dentist like Dr. Eshom look at your teeth before committing to this type of veneer is imperative.

-“Black triangles” disease is another common error in use of Lumineers/ prepless dental veneers and is seen when in the attempt to save tooth structure the inexperienced dentist does not cover the natural tooth at the gumline between teeth leaving unappealing dark areas between the new porcelain veneers.
+“Black triangles syndrome” is another common error in use of prepless dental veneers.
+This problem results when, in an attempt to save tooth structure, an inexperienced dentist does not cover the natural tooth at the gum line between teeth – leaving unappealing dark areas between the new porcelain veneers.

-Lastly, and most importantly, is the error of inexperienced dentists by not meeting the expectations of the patient.
-Inexperienced dentists will do Lumineer/ prepless dental veneer cases and not make temporaries for the patient thinking they don’t need them.
+Lastly, and most importantly, is the error of not meeting the expectations of the patient.
+Inexperienced dentists will do prepless dental veneer cases and not make temporaries for the patient thinking they don’t need them.
 Wrong.
 Wrong.
 Wrong.
 Nothing can be further from the truth with porcelain veneer treatment.
 The temporaries communicate to the patient what the final result will look like.
-Patients need to see the “trial smile” in temporaries to evaluate the look, length, color and feel.
-It is a nightmare for a patient to envision their smile one way and the dentist to bond in porcelain veneers and have them hate the color or length or shape.
+Patients need to see the “trial smile” in temporaries to evaluate the look, length, color, and feel.
+It is a nightmare for a patient to envision their smile one way and the dentist to bond the porcelain veneers, only to have the patient hate their appearance.
 Temporaries are vital to proper doctor/patient communication.
-Experienced, Accredited and Credentialed cosmetic dentist, Dr. Eshom, never does a porcelain veneer case without his patients approving the temporaries.
+Dr. Eshom never does a porcelain veneer case without his patients approving their temporaries.

-To summarize, the biggest problem with “Lumineers/ prepless” dental veneers is that some dentists are overusing them and getting less than stellar results due to poor case selection.
+The biggest problem with prepless dental veneers is that some dentists are overusing them and getting less-than-stellar results, due to poor case selection.
 Inexperience is a major contributing factor to poor dental veneer results.
-Talk to someone like Dr. David Eshom, before you decide on what seems like porcelain veneers that are too good to be true.
-It will be priceless decision on your way to your ideal smile.
+Talk to someone like Dr. David Eshom before you decide on a treatment that seems too good to be true.
+It will be a priceless decision on your way to your ideal smile.